blkluv/sub/README.md

-Submarine.me is an application created during the 2022 ETHDenver Buildathon
+Submarine.me is an application created during the 2022 ETHDenver Buidlathon

 # Submarine.me